Childhood & Generational Trauma Therapy

 What is Generational Trauma?

-Generational trauma (also called intergenerational trauma, or family cycles) occurs when unprocessed trauma, stress, grief, or survival patterns are passed through families.
+Generational trauma (also called intergenerational trauma or family cycles) occurs when unprocessed trauma, stress, grief, or survival patterns are passed through families.

 This can stem from: